Are you just starting out as a coffee drinker, or do you simply not like the taste of very bitter coffee?

 Pros

-• Kosher: After adding flavor additives to natural roasted coffee, that coffee is non-Kosher.
-For those who don’t know what kosher means, this is the definition in the Merriam-Webster dictionary: “selling or serving food ritually fit according to Jewish law.”
+• Kosher.
+After adding flavor additives to natural roasted coffee, that coffee is non-Kosher.
+For those unfamiliar with the term, the definition from Merriam-Webster is as follows: “selling or serving food ritually fit according to Jewish law.”

-• Fairtrade: Fairtrade coffee is certified ethical and sustainable coffee.
+• Fairtrade.
+Fairtrade coffee is certified as ethical and sustainable.
 Everyone involved in producing and processing this coffee is fairly compensated for their hard work.

 Cons

-• Slightly more expensive: The difference isn’t that significant, but compared to other coffee brands, this coffee is slightly more expensive per ounce.
-This is the direct result of its fair trade certification, as you pay slightly more for those who made the coffee to be compensated with an acceptable wage.
+• Slightly more expensive.
+The difference isn't that significant, but compared to other coffee brands, this coffee is slightly more expensive per ounce.
+This is a direct result of its fair trade certification, as you pay slightly more for the coffee, compensating the farmers who made it with an acceptable wage.

-• Variety in taste: It seems like the different bags of coffee sometimes taste different, which is expected because processing coffee beans is a very delicate process; however, that might be important.
-If you pay for a particular product, it’s more than fair that you expect a consistent taste.
+• Variety in taste.
+It seems that the different bags of coffee sometimes have distinct flavors, which is expected because processing coffee beans is a delicate process; however, this might be important.
+If you pay for a particular product, it's more than fair that you expect a consistent taste.

 Most original flavor: Real Good Coffee Company Peppermint Light Roast Coffee

-If you like some interesting flavors in your drinks, several brands out there are creative with the coffee they produce, adding original flavors to their products.
+If you enjoy interesting flavors in your drinks, several brands are creative with the coffee they produce, adding unique flavors to their products.

 Simple coffee isn't for everyone, and that's perfectly fine!